 “Lagos State benefits significantly from the innovation and enterprise of youths across a range of industries, but particularly in the technology and creative sectors.
 Young people bring fresh ideas and create new ways of solving problems and we should look for new ways to support them”, she said.

 Speaking on the event, Project Lead, The Future Project, Bukonla Adebakin, said, “The Eko Youth Event is in line with our vision to inspire a generation of equipped young leaders.
 We believe that young people should be recognised for their entrepreneurial prowess as well as their contribution to society.
-We are grateful to EbonyLife and the Lagos State Ministry of Culture and Tourism for believing in the power of the Nigerian youth” she concluded.
+We are grateful to EbonyLife and the Lagos State Ministry of Culture and Tourism for believing in the power of youth development in Nigeria” she concluded.

 Awards were given to young people who have been recognised by global media across the following categories; content creation, fashion, women’s leadership, sports and entrepreneurship.